marinescudan/fake-or-real/content/en/questions/takedowns.en.md

     stats_media_url: "https://cdn.ttc.io/i/fit/406/228/sm/0/plain/fake-or-real-news-edition/takedown4.jpg"
     question_title: ""
     question_text: "Australian politicina Concetta Fierravanti-Wells saying bushfires were caused by arsonists"
+    explanation_title: ""
     stats_title: ""
     click_count: 123
 ---
 ## The title of explanation goes in markdown

 All of these tweets provoide false information.
 However, only one of them, Bolsonaro's tweet, was taken down by Twitter, while the others continue to be visible on Twitter.